AdnanHafeez/myProsperity/README.md

   / _ \/ _` / _` | |  _/ | || / _` | | ' \(_-<
  /_/ \_\__,_\__,_| |_| |_|\_,_\__, |_|_||_/__/
                               |___/
 # in a directory outside this project clone t2crypto plugin and checkout Encryption2.0
+# Please confirm with Bradden C which branch to to checkout.
+git clone ssh://<username>@git.t2.local/git/mobile/crossplatform/cordova-plugin-t2crypto.gi
+# For reference I used the dev branch with the last commit was 5e77ed83d4fbb1b853bdee901bdac5a476356994
- # the add it to project like so
+# Now add crypto to the project like so
 cordova plugin rm org.t2crypto cordova plugin add /path/to/cloned/cordova-plugin-t2crypto

 #add the splash screen plugin
 cordova plugin add cordova-plugin-splashscreen